Jochum Nicolay Müller

-Jochum Nicolay Müller (born 1 February 1775 in Trondheim, Norway) was a Norwegian naval officer who, as a midshipman, excelled at mathematics.
+Vice-Admiral Jochum Nicolay Müller (1 February 1775 – 2 January 1848) was a Norwegian naval officer.
+As a midshipman, he excelled at mathematics.
 As a junior lieutenant he met Horatio Nelson, and as a captain commanded the Finnmark squadron.
 He finally rose to the rank of Vice Admiral in the independent Royal Norwegian Navy.

 Career

 J N Müller joined the navy as a volunteer cadet in 1789, becoming a midshipman four years later.
 At the naval academy he won the Gerner medal for excellence in mathematics in 1795 and graduated as a junior lieutenant in 1796.
 He was second in command of the cutter Forsvar on the Norwegian coast, before undertaking a cruise to the Danish West Indies on the frigate Iris.
-In April 1801, as war between Denmark and Britain approached, he was in command of the small gunboat Hajen (the heron).
+In April 1801, as war between Denmark-Norway and Britain approached, he was in command of the small gunboat Hajen (the heron).

 Battle of Copenhagen (1801)

 During the Battle of Copenhagen (1801), the little Hajen was posted beside the blockship Dannebrog with its crew of 357 men.
 The Danish defence line withstood nearly four hours of intense bombardment from the British fleet, returning fire in good measure, until the Dannebrog had lost one third of its complement, caught fire, and exploded.
 Hajen received a good proportion of the shots aimed at the Dannebrog and eventually had to strike.
-Müller was taken prisoner and conveyed to Nelson's flagship, where he came face to face with Horatio Nelson, the enemy himself.
+Müller was taken prisoner and conveyed to Nelson's flagship, where he came face to face with Horatio Nelson.
 Müller described the admiral as a small, gaunt man with a strong presence, wearing a green Russian-style (kalmyk) overcoat and a three-cornered hat.

 The resolute, near crazy, defence had made a deep impression on the attackers.
 A British captain vouchsafed to Müller that never had the British navy experienced such a warm reception - not from the Dutch, the French or the Spanish!
 Later that year he served in the cadet training ship Fredericksværn and was promoted to senior lieutenant in 1802.
 In 1806, as captain of the pilot boat Allart. he sailed to Saint Petersburg where the ship was donated to the Russian navy.
 There Müller met Czar Alexander I when the latter came aboard.